AdeebaRafi/Learning-privacy-and-security-llms/README.md

 ----> Patterns from thousands of devices are combined

 Real Example:
-Your phone's keyboard learns from your typing, but Apple/Google never see what you're typing!
+Your phone's keyboard learns from your typing, but Apple/Google never sees what you're typing!

 Step 6: Synthetic Data
 Artificially generated data that mimics real data patterns but contains no real information.